United Arab Emirates at the AFC Asian Cup: 1984 AFC Asian Cup

 In the 1984 edition, the UAE would see an improvement as they collected their first two victories against India and Singapore but took two devastating defeats against Iran and China which resulted in another group stage exit.

 Group stage

 1988 AFC Asian Cup

 During the 1988 AFC Asian Cup, the UAE would again lose in the group stages, only winning once against Japan.
 Despite this devastating campaign, the UAE would qualify for the 1990 FIFA World Cup a year later.

 Group stage

 1992 AFC Asian Cup

-In the 1992 AFC Asian Cup, the United Arab Emirates would qualify for the semi fianls for the first time after winning against North Korea and drawing against Japan and Iran.
+In the 1992 AFC Asian Cup, the United Arab Emirates would qualify for the semi-finals for the first time after winning against North Korea and drawing against Japan and Iran.
 They would find themselves losing to neighbouring rivals Saudi Arabia and finish fourth after losing a penalty shoot out against China.